ToonWeyens/PB3D/README.md

 * These variables can be interpolated on the new grid in 'interpolate_nm_x', and later restored in 'restore_nm_X'.
 * 'debug_run_driver_X_2' now multiplies (hard-coded) the Z-axis by 100 to have easier plots.
 * Fixed bugs in 'debug_run_driver_X_2' where multiple X jobs gave a wrong result.
 It is now all done after all the X jobs are done.

+# 2.12:
+* THIS VERSION HAS PB3D WORKING BUT NOT YET POST.
+* Fixed bug when using X_grid_style 2, where the normal interpolation in the solution driver was not done correctly because the last normal point was always chosen.
+* Fixed bug when using X_grid_style 2, where the solution grid was not correctly initialized.
+* 'n_X', 'm_X', 'sec_X_ind' and 'r_X' are now saved in a custom type 'modes_type'.
+* They are set in 'setup_modes' (formerly 'setup_nm_X'), of which 'init_modes' has been split off.
+* 'init_nm_X' now only sets up the minimum and maximum mode numbers, in the equilibrium grid.
+* 'interpolate_nm_X' and 'restore_nm_X' have been removed as they are no longer needed.
+* Solution driver now also needs equilibrium grid to set up the solution modes.
+* 'calc_XUQ' still outputs XUQ in the solution grid, but now also possibly interpolates the perturbation quantities if X_grid_style is 1.
+* For POST_style 1, 'setup_out_grids' does not need full grids, as it will extend them.
+* plot_sol_vec now uses less memory in the interpolated metric coefficients by selecting only the necessary ones.